jheyman/blog/pages/WirelessWaterMeter/index.md

 ![Graph thresholds]({{ site.baseurl }}/assets/images/WirelessWaterMeter/graph_thresholds.png)

-Both thresholds are separated to have an hysteresis effect, to prevent counting possible oscillations around one of the thresholds as multiple turns.<br><br>
+Both thresholds are separated to have an hysteresis effect, to prevent counting possible oscillations around one of the thresholds as multiple turns.<br>

 Once the counting of wheel turns is in place, the only remaining thing is to convert the number of turns into a volume of water: in the case of my sensor, one turn = one liter.